lebao3105/libtextworker/docs/usage/install.md

 * macOS 10.14
 * Linux/BSD with at least GTK3?

 'Auto color' means getting the current OS color scheme (dark/light) and eventually apply that to the interface.
-And that dark/light scheme is only available on systems that I listed above.

 ## Install